DroneViz

 Power Distribution Board (PDB)

-board that distributes power from the battery to all the components at an appropriate
+PDB is a printed circuit board that distributes power from the battery to all the components at an appropriate voltage.

 Next: ESC & Flight Controller